atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (4) If a doorway is located at a landing, then the area in front of the doorway shall comply with 4.13.6.

+#### 4.8.5* HANDRAILS

-**4.8.5* HANDRAILS.** If a ramp run has a rise greater than 6 in (250 mm) or a horizontal projection greater than 72 in (1830 mm), then it shall have handrails on both sides.
+If a ramp run has a rise greater than 6 in (250 mm) or a horizontal projection greater than 72 in (1830 mm), then it shall have handrails on both sides.
 Handrails are not required on curb ramps.
 Handrails shall comply with 4.26 and shall have the following features:

 (1) Handrails shall be provided along both sides of ramp segments.
 The inside handrail on switchback or dogleg ramps shall always be continuous.